blomma-dev/pynventory/readme.md

 Main program, it makes sure the database table exists, then drops into a command loop that keeps running until you type `exit`.

 ### models.py
 Holds the `Product` class.
-Stores all the usual fields (type, category, brand, name, prices, tax) and calculates profit right away when the object is created.
-Profit is just `sell price - buy price`.
+Stores all the usual fields (type, category, brand, name, prices, tax, weight and stock amount) and calculates profit right away when the object is created.
+Profit is just `sell price - buy price` (so far).

 ### database.py
 Handles the sqlite stuff. `get_connection()` opens the database, `create_table()` builds the product table if it is missing. this is why the app does not crash on first run.